 Steamer Officer Biographies

-Officers and Their Duties.
+Officers Duties.

 Capt Thomas S Calhoon (left) aboard the Virginia 1896 (From the Collection of The Public Library of Cincinnati and Hamilton County)